10 day Retreat with Nick Scott

-Please note: this retreat will be held in Kilcuan Retreat Centre, in woodland near Clarinbridge, Co Galway.
+Please note that this retreat will not be held at Sunyata but in Kilcuan Retreat Centre, in woodland near Clarinbridge, Co Galway.

 A ten day retreat is an opportunity to deepen ones meditation practice and leads to an understanding of what meditation and the spiritual journey is really about.
 The period is long enough that we can leave behind the stress caused by our daily interactions while having no need to plan the future.
 It thus becomes possible to explore the present and in the space and silence that opens up to process our buried memories, traits and other conditioning so that we can learn how to be at peace and content, whatever is happening.
 This retreat is suitable for those new to meditation as well as experienced meditators.
 The instruction will be cumulative, starting with posture and how to establish mindfulness (sati) and a caring open attitude (metta) and through that find concentration (samadhi).
 With this we can then explore the Buddha’s teachings that are designed to lead to insight (vipassana) so to develop wisdom (panna).
 Throughout the retreat we will refer to his actual teachings in the Buddhist Pali suttas.
 The teaching will consist of instruction each morning and some afternoons, evening talks on the theory behind what we are doing and regular one to one guidance.
 The retreat will be held in silence.
 There will probably be a taught yoga session available for those who want to join one in the early evening.